What you can study

 - See the Undergraduate Academic Calendar for all degree requirements.

-- Consult our list of undergraduate courses we are offering, including course descriptions.
+- Consult our list of undergraduate courses, including course descriptions.

 The Major in Philosophy is designed to provide a sound, basic understanding in the major topics and historical periods of philosophy, with less stringent requirements than the Honours program.
 It provides thorough training in reading, writing, speaking, and analysis of concepts and arguments.
 The program consists in 36 credits, taken in three stages.
 Stage I is normally completed in a student’s first year at Concordia, and stages II and III in the subsequent two years.
 Use our checklist to plan your courses, to make sure you cover all the stages and courses of the Major.